Expedition Dates: 16th – 25th October 2023

-- Depart London on the Fri 18th to arrive in Windhoek the following afternoon on the Sat 19th
+- Depart London (or home country) on Mon 16th to arrive in Windhoek the following afternoon on Tuesday 17th

-- Departing Windhoek on the afternoon of Saturday the 26th, to arrive in London on the morning of Sunday the 27th)
+- Departing Windhoek on the afternoon of Tuesday the 24th, to arrive in London (or home country) on the morning of Wednesday the 25th

 Duration: 8 Days (in country)